csci430-os/assg04/README.md

 simulation, so it is required to be a `const` member function.

-The current page being referenced in the simulation will be `pageReference[systemTime]`, that is to say, given the current `systemTime` the page referenced at that time by the simulated page reference stream is found in the array `pageReference[systemTime]`.
+The current page being referenced in the simulation will be given in `pageReference[systemTime]`, that is to say, given the current `systemTime` the page referenced at that time by the simulated page reference stream is found in the array `pageReference[systemTime]`.